 September: Semana Vasca, or Basque Week, from the 1st to the 9th.

 The marked way through Zarautz is along the Nafarroa Kalea, about two blocks from the waterfront and parallel to it.
-As an alternative, you can turn right towards the beach and follow it to the end of town.
+As an alternate, you can turn right towards the beach and follow it to the end of town.

 Leaving Zarautz can be a confusing affair and the local information office doesn’t do much to clarify matters.